-This downloadable PDF lesson plan for English teachers helps C1 students master the language for presenting a competitive analysis.
+This lesson plan for English teachers helps C1 students master the language for presenting a competitive analysis.
 This ESL class material provides a comprehensive business English lesson on strategy, vocabulary, and advanced grammar.

 This C1 lesson plan guides students through the process of analyzing and presenting business competition.
 Activities include a warm-up discussion on rival companies, key vocabulary matching, and a listening gap-fill based on a strategic debrief.
 Students practice advanced comparatives, analyze a reading text about market disruption, and learn useful presentation phrases.
 The lesson culminates in a practical role-play where students present their findings in a simulated strategy meeting, applying all the language learned.